KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\deals\models.py:17`

 **Description**:
-The method `DealStage.deal_stage_list_query` in the `DealStage` class is likely intended to retrieve or query a list of deal stages within the CRM system, which can be used to manage and track the progress of deals through various stages in the sales process.
+The `DealStage.deal_stage_list_query` method in the `DealStage` class seems to be used for querying a list of deal stages in the EeazyCRM system.
+The specific caller of this method is not provided in the context.

 ---